Office of Residence Life Mission

 The Women of the World LLC is open to students who are interested in stimulating their brain in new and different ways, encouraging improved physical transformation, and learning about spiritual traditions different from their own through the exploration of the seven dimensions of wellness: physical, social, emotional, intellectual, spiritual, environmental, and diversity and social justice.

-All undergraduate housing options are supported by residence hall staff, including student Resident Assistants (RAs), Graduate Residence Directors (GRDs), and a full-time professional Coordinator of Residence Life, Assistant Director of Residence Life, Associate Director of Student Affairs & Residence Life and Director of Student Affairs & Residence Life.
+All undergraduate housing options are supported by residence hall staff, including student Resident Assistants (RAs), Graduate Residence Directors (GRDs), and full-time professional Coordinators of Residence Life, Assistant Director of Student Affairs & Residence Life, and Director of Student Affairs & Residence Life.

 Two Year Residency Requirement